markc/alsa/lib/md/Tascam_US-122.md

 Now just plug in the USB cable for your US-122 and the top right hand side green **USB** light should come on.

+If you find that connecting the US-122 does *not* initialise it correctly (i.e. the green USB led does not light up), check the usb id of the device using lsusb.
+If it's "1604:8007", it may be that the second line in the above rules file is invoking usx2yloader before the hardware dependent interface has been raised.
+If so, changing this second line to the following may provide a fix (it did for the author of this paragraph):

+    SUBSYSTEM=="sound", ACTION=="add", KERNEL=="hwC2D0", RUN+="/bin/sh -c '/usr/bin/usx2yloader'"

 ### Audio Recording / Playback

 It may also be useful to use these **/etc/asound.conf** (or